 A choral setting of the TMF LiberArte poem by U.S. Presidential Inaugural Poet Richard Blanco, chosen this month for its timely themes of memory, home, and returning.

-The score is a setting of the following two verses from the poem.
-"Leaving Limerick in the Rain" is performed here by Coro Allegro in a recording made at its world premiere at Boston's Symphony Hall.
+"Leaving Limerick in the Rain" is performed here by Coro Allegro in this recording made at its world premiere at Boston's Symphony Hall.
+The score is a setting of two verses from the poem:

 Next to me a bearded man in a cap sleeps, his brow,